saumi10/-social-media-influencer-collaboration-and-sponsorship-platform/README.md

-# Influencer Marketing Platform Simulation (Java OOP Project)
+# Influencer Collaboration and Sponsership Platform Simulation (Java OOP Project)

 This project is a command-line based simulation of a Social Media Influencer Collaboration and Sponsorship Platform, built using Java and emphasizing Object-Oriented Programming (OOP) principles.
 It models the interactions between different user types: Administrators, Brand Managers, Influencers, and Advertisers.